milangress/etherpad-spellchecker-web-extension/readme.md

 >
 > Turning Spellchecking on can deteriorate your performance (especially on older computers and with more active participants.)

+---

 As a very dyslexic person that is highly dependent on spellcheckers, and considers them as assistive devices.
+I'm increasingly frustrated that Etherpad does not provide a spellcheck solution.
+Again and again I found myself going for Google Docs instead of Etherpad or at least typing in another program with better spellcheck support.
+Which totally goes against the collaborative aspect of Etherpad… This stops now! … at least for me.
+And maybe it is also useful for you :)

-I'm increasingly frustrated that ether-pad does not provide a spellcheck solution.
-This plugin is still a work in progress, so if you find an ether-pad installation that does not function with this plugin, please reach out to me.
+This plugin is still a work in progress, so if you find an Etherpad installation that does not function with this plugin, please reach out to me.

-## Getting started
+## Notes

+- there is also an [official(?) plugin](https://github.com/ether/ep_spellcheck) that activates spellcheck in Etherpad, but then people come and use some obscure instance, and you're without spellchecking again…
+- this plugin can also be used in combination with complex spellcheckers like [LanguageTool](https://languagetool.org/) or [Hunspell](https://hunspell.github.io/).
+But be aware that this can have a negative impact on performance.
+- compatibible with:
+  - firefox
+  - opera
+  - brave
+  - vivaldi
+  - google-chrome / chromium
+  - edge
+  - ~~safari~~ (apple charges 100€ per year) but if you need to use safari, I could create a bookmarklet for you, just reach out to me.

+## Participate / Contribute

 ### 🛠 Build locally